G-Laluyashwanth/G-Laluyashwanth/README.md

-# 💫 Hey there, I'm Lalu yashwanth:
+# 💫 Hey there, I'm Lalu yashwanth
 -🔭 I’m currently working on CQAL Projects.<br>-🌱 I am currently focused on expanding my knowledge in Machine Learning.<br>-💬 Ask me about anything related to Django, Python and Postgresql...<br>-⚡How to reach me: laluyashwanth.wd@gmail.com